 For stir-frying

-- 2 tablespoon cooking oil
+• 2 tablespoon neutral cooking oil

-- 10 dried chillies, halved & deseeded
+• 10 dried chillies, halved and deseeded

-- 1 teaspoon whole Sichuan peppercorn - see note
+• 1 teaspoon whole Sichuan peppercorn, see note

-- 6 stalks scallions, cut into chunks - only use the stem part
+• 6 stalks scallions, cut into chunks

-- 3 cloves garlic, sliced
+• 3 cloves garlic, sliced

-- 8 slices ginger
+• 8 slices ginger

 Instructions